Operations at the Edge is a principle: push operational capability to where work happens, not to where decisions are made.

 The principle has roots in military doctrine—specifically Mission Command, developed by the British Military after the Falklands War revealed the fatal flaw of centralized command.

 In 1982, soldiers in combat frequently hesitated, waiting for explicit orders, even in situations where acting independently could have avoided casualties.
-The problem wasn't the soldiers—it was the system.
+The problem wasn't the soldiers.
+It was the system.

 Mission Command was the response: push planning to the edge.
 Give commanders on the ground the authority and tools to make decisions.
 Trust the people closest to the action.